-Yes or No Reason or Additional The Following Components were Addressed: Information Assessment/scan of existing current event policies and practices was completed.
+Please list any anticipated strategy/program adaptations and justification: The Following Components were Addressed: Yes or No Reason or Additional Information Assessment/scan of existing current event policies and practices was completed.
 Secured necessary resources: relationship building, securing commitments from needed partners, securing necessary funding and procuring materials.
 Met with event coordinators or event boards to discuss strategy and use of Project SAFER assessment.
 Conducted Project SAFER assessments.
 Discussed assessment results with coalition and event coordinators/boards to determine next steps.
 Created or strengthened a written policy that restricts alcohol at community events.
 Created a plan for monitoring and enforcement of policy changes.
 Education and media advocacy were used to increase public awareness of and support for changes in alcohol availability at public events.
-Action plan steps were carried out as planned (consider location, timeframe, persons responsible, etc.) Additional components were implemented as planned.
+Action plan steps were carried out as planned (consider location, timeframe, persons responsible, etc.).
+Additional components were implemented as planned.